salahnomad/salahnomad.github.io/content/rooted-futures/sustainable-nomadism/the-jbala-resilience-quartet/index.md

 ### The Village That Whispers Resilience in the Jbala Tongue

 I still feel the first drops of **Anezzar**—the life-giving rain—on my face as we hurried back from Tattofte's Tuesday souk.
-Just 15km from Ksar El-Kébir, this village where the Jbala mountains begin speaks resilience in its own language.
+Just 15km from Ksar El-Kébir, this village where the Jbala mountains begin speaks [**resilience**](/cultural-bridges/migration/morisco-compass-modern-diasporas/) in its own language.
 Not through complex theories, but through the daily poetry of:

 - **Anezzar** (the rain) that nourishes the cork oaks.
 - **Tagra** (the clay cooking pot) simmering in every home.
 - **Aberoo** (the rooster) announcing each dawn.
 - **Asallas** (the mountain darkness) that cradles restoration.

-These weren't just childhood memories; they were living wisdom keepers.
+These weren't just childhood memories; they were [**living wisdom keepers**](/resources/cultural-compass/art-of-seeing/).
 When I later faced business collapse and pandemic isolation, I understood how they held secrets no MBA could teach.

 ---

 ### Rain, Pot, Rooster, Darkness: The Jbala Resilience Quartet

 #### 1. Anezzar: Channeling Uncertainty
 I learned resilience watching Jbala farmers welcome **Anezzar**—the sudden mountain rain that could flood fields or bless crops.
-They didn't resist its unpredictability; they channeled it through meticulously built terraces and irrigation ditches. #AnezzarWisdom
+They didn't resist its unpredictability; they channeled it through meticulously built [**terraces**](/resources/eco-nomad/jbala-trail-andalusian-legacy/) and irrigation ditches. #AnezzarWisdom

 *Nomad Translation:*
 Like Anezzar, market shifts are inevitable.
 Build "terraces"—diversified income streams, a solid emergency fund—to channel the energy of uncertainty into nourishment rather than disaster.